ChrisMaherLab/SV-Hotspot/README.md

 ## SV-HotSpot Manual

 ### Installation
-Clone the SV-Hotspot repository
+Clone the SV-Hotspot repository (with PATH_TO_SV_HOTSPOT is the local directory where you want to install SV-HotSpot):
 ```
+cd PATH_TO_SV_HOTSPOT
 git clone https://github.com/ChrisMaherLab/SV-Hotspot.git
 ```
-Install required R packages by running the following command inside an R session.
+Install required R packages by running the following command inside an R session:

 ```
 install.packages(peakPick)